23/11/2024 105comments | Jump to last

 Andrew @9

-For those of us that attend Goodison very regularly, it's become ever more difficult to muster the enthusiasm to chant songs in support of the team, as we've had less and less to get behind with each passing season.
+For those of us who attend Goodison very regularly, it's become ever more difficult to muster the enthusiasm to chant songs in support of the team, as we've had less and less to get behind with each passing season.

-Many don't and never have liked the current manager, many are concerned that the death spiral we've been in, shows no signs of abating, they worry that so much damage has been done that it will take years to rebuild the team into a semblance of what Everton should be, and many are concerned, given the demographic of a large section of the regular attendees, that they might not be around to see such a transformation, if or when it does happen.
+They worry that so much damage has been done that it will take years to rebuild the team into a semblance of what Everton should be, and many are concerned, given the demographic of a large section of the regular attendees, that they might not be around to see such a transformation, if or when it does happen.

-If the team needs the Goodison crowd in the latter part of this season, the fans will show their support for the Everton team, like they have done in the past few seasons, but to expect the crowd to act in similar fashion, week-in-week-out for the whole season, is akin to asking for any current Everton player to be in with a shout for the Ballon D'or.
+If the team needs the Goodison crowd in the latter part of this season, the fans will show their support for the Everton team, like they have done in the past few seasons, but to expect the crowd to act in similar fashion, week-in & week-out, for the whole season, is akin to asking for any current Everton player to be in with a shout for the Ballon d'Or.

 Andrew Grey